 Our last Force groupset weighed 2,979g, costing £2,274/$3,210.
 So the gram increase per pound saved between Rival and Force, to me, seems minimal.

 Electronic shifting is heavier than mechanical shifting.
 The claimed weight for a Shimano 105 disc brake mechanical groupset is 2,478g, for £799/$696.

-If you're a weight weenie, then this groupset probably isn't for you - there are lighter options out there that cost less.
-However, for those less focused upon mass, wireless electronic shifting comes with the benefit of a cable stretch-free existence, easier set-up (especially on bikes with integrated front ends, though the brakes are the main headache there), and, as SRAM expressed in several social media replies, it does 'go beep boop'.
+If you're a weight weenie, then this groupset probably isn't for you.
+In the interest of total honesty, if I were building up my own bike, I would still build it with a mechanical groupset - but that's purely personal preference.
+For those less focused upon mass, wireless electronic shifting comes with the benefit of a cable stretch-free existence, easier set-up, and, as SRAM expressed in several social media replies, it does 'go beep boop'.

 SRAM Rival eTap AXS: component break down

 For a full breakdown of each SRAM Rival eTap AXS component, and how it compares to those higher up in the hierarchy, check out the SRAM Rival eTap AXS launch story.

 If you'd like the TL;DR version: SRAM Rival eTap AXS is extremely similar to the highly regarded Force version, with some weight-adding adjustments here and there which have minimal effect on early ride functionality, though they may begin to show themselves in the form of longevity over long term riding.

 There's a good degree of friendliness between SRAM Red eTap and Force in terms of cassette and chain compatibility, so it would make sense, where possible, to upgrade these over time to the lighter and usually harder-wearing counterparts, but there's no immediate need to do this.